 Lab-Made or Remarkable Coincidence?

 Remarkably, Daszak’s 2018 proposal provides three separate potential links to the origins of the pandemic.
-It detailed how he and his collaborators from the Wuhan Institute of Virology planned to genetically engineer a “human-specific” furin cleavage site into coronaviruses.
+It details how he and his collaborators from the Wuhan Institute of Virology planned to genetically engineer a “human-specific” furin cleavage site into coronaviruses.
 A furin cleavage site is the defining feature of the coronavirus that emerged in Wuhan in 2019.

 Lastly, Daszak proposed to create a novel nanoparticle coronavirus vaccine.
 At the same time, the WIV had developed a remarkably similar vaccine utilizing what appears to be the same technology.

-Ultimately, there appear to be only two possibilities for the virus’s origins.
-Either a virus was created at the Wuhan lab in line with Daszak’s 2018 proposal and ultimately escaped, or a virus with the same characteristics contained in Daszak’s proposal evolved naturally—and emerged in Wuhan, more than 1,000 miles from the nearest bat reservoir.
+Ultimately, there appear to be only two possibilities for the virus’s origins: Either a virus was created at the Wuhan lab in line with Daszak’s 2018 proposal and ultimately escaped, or a virus with the same characteristics contained in Daszak’s proposal evolved naturally—and emerged in Wuhan, more than 1,000 miles from the nearest bat reservoir.